£24 (Single Ticket)

-Learners with sensory difficulties and/or autism may find it difficult to concentrate or learn in the classroom.
-This audit is a practical tool designed to help practitioners to identify barriers to learning in order to make effective changes.
+Learners with sensory difficulties and autism or both may find it difficult to concentrate or learn in the classroom.
+This audit is a practical tool designed to help practitioners identify barriers to learning to make effective changes.

 A: Why do we need an environmental audit?

 B: Six key factors in the classroom environment